cybersundhar/voip-sas/README.md

 ## License

-This tool is provided for educational and authorized testing purposes only.
+This tool is provided for EDUCATIONAL AND TESTING PURPOSES ONLY.

 ---

 **Version**: 1.0
 **Last Updated**: 2025
-**Author**: VoIP Security Research Team
+**Author**: Sundhararajan VS